Creates a choropleth map from an `sf` object, typically produced

 test <- points_to_polygon(nl_provincie, insurance, sum(amount, na.rm = TRUE))

-#> 109 points fall not within a polygon.
+#> 109 points are outside any polygon.

 choropleth(test)